DangHa/genetic_algorithm_timetable/README.md

 ## Description

+Improving the GA by applying the eugenics to optimize the running time and detect the local maximum in a non-convex optimization problem

 **Input**:

     [[Course ID, Teacher, The number of hour of class, Student class, Course name, The room type need to use]]